Creating a circular economy

-Under RePLAYER™, we will rethink the way we handle plastic waste and other waste products and reuse them as resources.
+Under RePLAYER™, we will rethink the way we handle plastic waste

-By developing new materials, recycling systems and value chains, we will create a robust circular economy loop that encompasses a broader part of society.
+we will create a robust circular economy loop that encompasses a broader part of society.

-Efforts of RePLAYER
+Efforts of RePLAYER™

 Introducing the recycling materials and related technologies currently provided and initiatives